Edit multi-channel content

 Differences between the Multi-Channel Content view and the Navigation view

-The Multi-Channel Content view is similar in appearance and functionality (with a search box and content tree) to the Navigation view (Pages, Sites, Tasks, Project Items) and the Assets view (Blocks, Media), with a few multi-channel content-specific differences:
+The Multi-Channel Content view is similar in appearance and functionality (with a search box and content tree) to the Navigation view (Pages, Sites, Tasks, Project Items) and the Assets view (Blocks, Media), with the following multi-channel content-specific differences:

 - Multi-Channel Content folders and blocks are decoupled from the CMS and do not display in the Navigation or Assets views, which are part of the coupled CMS.
-However, headless folders and blocks will display in the Access Rights settings view.
+Headless folders and blocks display in the Access Rights settings page.
 See Set access rights for multi-channel content.

 - Multi-channel content has the same root as For All Sites.